-A Complaint/Grievance may be filed orally or in writing within thirty (30) days of the date of the event causing the dissatisfaction.
-A Member or their representative may file an appeal of a Molina Healthcare action within ninety (90) calendar days of receiving Molina Healthcare's notice of action, i.e. denial.
-Oral inquiries from Members seeking to appeal an action are treated as Appeals in order to establish the earliest filing date for the Appeal.
+A Member or their representative may file an appeal of a Molina Healthcare Adverse Benefit

+Determination within sixty (60) calendar days of receiving Molina Healthcare's notice of Adverse Benefit Determination, i.e. denial.
+Oral inquiries from Members seeking to appeal an Adverse Benefit Determination are treated as Appeals in order to establish the earliest filing date for the Appeal.
 Molina Healthcare accepts, investigates and provides a written resolution to all oral appeal requests.
 An oral appeal must be followed by a written appeal that is signed by the Member within thirteen (13) calendar days.
 Failure to file the written appeal within thirteen (13) calendar days will constitute withdrawal of the appeal.
 Molina Healthcare will make its best efforts to assist the Member as needed with the written appeal.